RevenueCat/revenuecat-docs/docs_source/📈 Dashboard & Metrics/charts/charts-feature-incomplete-periods.md

   ]
 }
 [/block]
+### Customer Lifetime in Realized LTV Charts
+The Customer Lifetime selector limits the time that a cohort has to mature in order for its revenue to be include in lifetime value (LTV).
+This allows for accurate comparisons of realized LTV between periods, where each cohort has been given equal time to mature.

-In this case, to accurately compare current periods with previous ones, the periods must be given equivalent opportunity to mature.
-A specified Customer Lifetime of 30 days means that any revenue generated within the first 30 days of a customer's lifetime will be included in their Realized LTV, so a period is not complete until its cohort is at least 30 days old.
+A specified Customer Lifetime of 30 days means that any revenue generated within the first 30 complete days of a customer's lifetime will be included in their Realized LTV.
+Therefore, a period is not considered complete until its cohort is at least as old as the selected Customer Lifetime (in this case, 30 days).

-Therefore, if you change the Customer Lifetime selection to be shorter or longer, the length of the periods which will be marked as incomplete will move in the same direction.
+If you change the Customer Lifetime selection to be shorter or longer, the length of the periods which will be marked as incomplete will move in the same direction.
 [block:image]
 {
   "images": [